Eddyxuu/Obsidian_paper/NLP-22 样卷.md

 4. Capitalization: The capitalization of a word can be informative for POS tagging.
 Proper nouns are typically capitalized, whereas other nouns, verbs, adjectives, etc., are usually not capitalized unless they appear at the beginning of a sentence.
 Including a feature that captures the capitalization information can help the CRF model distinguish between proper nouns and other POS tags.
 ## Q2
+#### a)what is lexical semantics, what is distibution semantics
+Lexical semantics is the study of meaning associated with individual words or phrases in a language.
+It involves understanding the relationships between words, such as synonyms, antonyms, hyponyms, and meronyms, as well as the way in which words can have multiple senses or meanings (polysemy).
+Lexical semantics often relies on resources like dictionaries, thesauri, and other structured knowledge bases to provide human-readable definitions and relationships between words.

+Distributional semantics, on the other hand, is based on the idea that the meaning of a word can be inferred from its usage patterns and co-occurrence with other words in a large text corpus.
+It operates under the hypothesis that words that frequently appear in similar contexts tend to have similar meanings.
+Distributional semantics often involves the use of computational models and algorithms, such as word embeddings (e.g., Word2Vec, GloVe), which represent words as high-dimensional vectors in a continuous space.
+These vector representations can be used to measure the semantic similarity between words and even capture semantic relationships like analogies.
 #### a)Compared with traditional lexical semantics (e.g., dictionary- based semantics), what are the advantages and disadvantages of distributional semantics?
 Advantages of distributional semantics over traditional lexical semantics: